himanshudev1/himanshudev1/README.md

 Java Backend Developer
 -------------------------

 Currently Upskilling !
-Learning System Design Working with Java with Past 1 Year + Learning about some advance concepts like JDBC, JSP, Servelet , Spring , SpringBoot, Hibernate.
-Also as a part of Development learnt about Frontend Development (Html,CSS,JS) along-sdie some RDBMS Databases like Oracle and MySQL.
+Learning System Design, Working with Java with Past 2 Year + using JDBC, JSP, Spring , SpringBoot, Hibernate.
+Also as a part of Frontend Development exploring TailWind and React along-sdie some RDBMS Databases like Oracle and MySQL.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [hkanojia999@gmail.com](mailto:hkanojia999@gmail.com)